Megarushing/legender/README.md

 ### recursive

-When specifying a folder for legender to find subtitles it looks for video files inside that specific folder, when enabled, recursive tells legender to navigate inside each subfolder in search for subtitles, and on.
+When specifying a folder for legender to find subtitles it looks for video files inside that specific folder, when enabled (1), recursive tells legender to navigate inside each subfolder in search for subtitles, and on untill there are no more folders to look into.

 It wont go inside symlinks